 Rooted in the Christian Quaker tradition of contemplation that inspires action, ESR prepares theologically diverse students for a pluralistic world.

-Shining God’s light in service of others
+Answering God’s call in service to others

 Earlham School of Religion’s curriculum unites spiritual formation, academic study, social engagement and vital ministry.